Program Advisory Committee

 Tom offers international project management experience in the manufacturing, mining, food, and oil and gas industries.
 He is a fellow with the Institution of Engineers, Australia; the Australian Institute of Mining and Metallurgy and the Australian Institute of Company Directors.

-Jeanette Roberts is Vice-President, Kvaerner Oil and Gas Australia.
+Jeanette Roberts was previously Vice-President, Kvaerner Oil and Gas Australia.

 Jeanette has more than 30 years’ experience in the oil and gas industry and has worked in Australia, South Africa and the UK.
 She is responsible for delivery of technology and expertise to the company’s major developments in Australia, including engineering the first floating production platforms in Australian waters.